The Cairngorms Up-Close: Gallery

 Where and when encountered: Glenfeshie on 10 May 2025

 About: Orange-tip butterflies are expanding their distribution northwards in Great Britain and are now well-established across much of Scotland.
 In terms of the movement of individuals through the landscape, it is thought that they are more free-roaming in the south of Great Britain and more colony-based in the north.
-The larvae feed on a range of crucifers, including cuckooflower.
+The larvae are associated with a range of crucifers, including cuckooflower, dame's-violet, hedge mustard, honesty, jack-by-the-hedge, and shepherd's-purse.

-Date range for adult records: 3 May to 3 June
+Date range for live (non-diapausing) adult records: 3 May to 3 June (32 days)

 Ringlet (Aphantopus hyperantus)